lpFun

 start = time.time()

-# Perform inverse transform on derivative coefficients to reconstruct values on grid
+# Reconstruct derivative values on the interpolation grid

 print(